 Types of Conflict Resolution Degree Programs

 So what types of programs are the best conflict resolution graduate programs out there for you?
-Your options include degrees like a Certificate in Justice and Peace Studies, a Master in Dispute Resolution, or a Ph.D. in War Studies Research.
+Your options include degrees like a Certificate in Justice and Peace Studies, a Master in Dispute Resolution, or a Ph.D. in War Studies Research, all different types of conflict resolution degree.

 And we can help simplify your search!
 Just filter by degree for Masters in Conflict Resolution such as Masters Programs in Conflict and Peace Studies or PhD in Peace Studies such as Peace and Conflict Studies Ph.D.
 Doctorate Graduate Programs.
 If you’re looking to make a career shift or just starting out, you may want to consider a Graduate Certificate in Conflict Management.
 Or search online conflict resolution graduate degrees.